 Skip to content

-Connecting the people improving lifeafter cardiac arrest
+Connecting the people researching life after cardiac arrest

 Discover researchers, clinicians, survivors, and co-survivors.
 Find collaborators, share ideas, and accelerate survivorship science and services across borders.